TeamAuquan/Python-for-Trading/chapter6.md

 *** =instructions

-Create dataframes from different structures provided
+Create and print a dataframe `df` from each of the different structures provided

 *** =hint